logankrieger317/SalesSage/README.md

 With Sales Sage, you can handle your point of sale operations seamlessly.
 The app provides the following features:

-- Process sales transactions quickly and accurately.
+- Record sales transactions quickly and accurately.
 - Accept various payment methods, including cash, credit cards, and mobile payments.
 - Manage inventory and track stock levels.
 - Generate receipts and invoices for customers.